 With a 1.3 hp, 500-Watt DC motor, the Commercial 8-Quart is the most powerful KitchenAid stand mixer currently available.
 This machine also has the largest holding capacity of any mixer and has the ability to make up to 15 dozen cookies or half a dozen cakes in a single mix.
 That’s a lot of sweet treats!

-As this mixer is designed for commercial kitchens, it has some additional safety features exclusive to this model, including and wire guard and a stop switch.
+The Commerical is the largest KitchenAid mixer and is mainly designed for commercial kitchens.
+Because of this, it has some additional safety features exclusive to this model, including and wire guard and a stop switch.
 It also comes with a nifty pouring chute too, which is another unique feature of this model.
 Unspuriningly, the Commerical 8-Quart also takes the title as the heaviest, and largest, mixer in the KitchenAid line.

 Because of its massive capacity, the KitchenAid Commercial is the obvious choice for professional bakers who are working from home or run commercial kitchens.
 For most of us amateur bakers though, this machine is probably a little bit overkill.